 You may not be able to control if you roll onto your side in the middle of the night, but you can put together a wrinkle-fighting skin care routine.

-One of the best things you can do preventatively is to use a retinol.
+One of the best things you can do preventatively is to use topical retinoid, like SLMD's Retinol Serum.
 This stellar skincare ingredient speeds up cell turnover, unclogs your pores and minimizes the look of wrinkles.

 Make sure you’re layering something hydrating on top of your retinol.
-Like a non-comedogenic moisturizer or a serum with Hyaluronic acid — which will keep your skin smooth and plump!
+Like a non-comedogenic moisturizer, like SLMD's Facial Moisturizer or a serum with Hyaluronic acid and Squalane, like SLMD's Hyaluronic Acid Serum — which will keep your skin smooth and plump and fill in those fine lines!

 Catch that shut-eye.